defuncart/save_backups/README.md

 # game_saves_backup

-An application to backup game saves.
+A linux application to backup game saves.

 ## About